 thinners, petrol or any flammable material in the pump when transporting

 in a vehicle.
 This applies more so to vans and station wagons with a

 small enclosed space which can pose a fire risk or fumes can make the

 driver of a vehicle feel tired or sleepy.

 c) Be careful with gas

 powered airless sprayers that the heat from the petrol motor exhaust

 does not burn a hole through your paint hose, most material braided hose

-will melt a hole in the hose on a hot exhaust cover.
+will melt on contact with a hot exhaust cover.
 Be sure the wrap

 your airless sprayer paint hose clear of the exhaust.